Debt Settlement Frequently Asked Questions

 Debt settlement is by no means an exact science.
 And it’s difficult for an individual lacking experience with creditors to determine whether a settlement is fair or not.
 In addition, you have to directly handle all creditor calls and the harassment that comes with the job.
 Many people are simply unable or uninterested in handling that kind of pressure, especially with the daily complexities of managing a job, household or family at the same time.

 Hiring a professional debt settlement firm with a good reputation can no doubt save you more money, give you better advice, and get you out of debt in a much less stressful manner, enabling you can move on with your life.
-Always make sure that you heavily screen who you are working with, and especially make sure that they are a fully accredited organization by a major industry association.
-TASC (The Association of Settlement Companies) is by far one of the most successful of these.
-Many if not most legitimate firms will at the very least be a member.
+Always make sure that you heavily screen who you are working with, and especially make sure that they are a member of one of the major industry associations.
+AFCC (The American Fair Credit Council) is, by far, one of the most successful of these.
+Many if not most legitimate firms will be a member.

 How Will Debt Settlement Affect My Taxes?